-A complete application includes the following: ERAS Common Application, personal statement, medical school transcript, Dean's letter, 3 letters of recommendation 2 of which should be from an Emergency Medicine faculty member (SLOE), ECFMG Status Report (if applicable) and either COMLEX or USMLE Step 1.
+A complete application includes the following: ERAS Common Application, personal statement, medical school transcript, Dean's letter, 2 letters of recommendation 1 of which should be from an Emergency Medicine faculty member (SLOE) and the other can be a Non-EM SLOE, ECFMG Status Report (if applicable) and either COMLEX or USMLE Step 1.
 US clinical experience is not required.

 Rutgers Robert Wood Johnson Medical School only sponsors J1 visas for all residency and fellowship programs.

 If you are invited to interview with us, you will have the opportunity to: